Contact

 Professionals seeking to verify a contractor's standing against a state licensing registry should contact the licensing authority in the relevant state directly.
 Across the 50 states, contractor licensing for drywall and interior finishing work is regulated at the state level, with no single federal licensing body.
 California's Contractors State License Board (CSLB), Florida's Department of Business and Professional Regulation (DBPR), and Texas's Texas Department of Licensing and Regulation (TDLR) represent three distinct licensing structures with differing scope-of-work definitions for drywall subcontractors.

 For permitting questions, the authority having jurisdiction — typically the local building department — holds final determination over permit requirements for partition construction, fire-rated assembly compliance, and inspection scheduling.
-The Drywall Listings section of this site provides contractor classification references that may assist in identifying relevant trade categories before contacting a local AHJ.
+The Drywall Providers section of this site provides contractor classification references that may assist in identifying relevant trade categories before contacting a local AHJ.

 Standards documents referenced in correspondence — including GA-216 (Application and Finishing of Gypsum Panel Products) and ASTM C840 — are available directly through the Gypsum Association and ASTM International respectively.